enabledhq/enabledhq.github.io/_posts/2019-01-31-tech-trends-from-ces.md

 # Luxury tech

 One product we’re watching keenly is [LG’s HomeBrew] (https://www.cnet.com/news/lg-takes-up-the-mantle-of-brewer-with-homebrew-countertop-beer-bot/) - a benchtop device for brewing craft beer.
 The HomeBrew uses capsules, starts brewing at the touch of a button, and allows you to monitor your brew via their app.
 It’s unknown if HomeBrew will make it to our shores, however, it’s interesting to note that Australian-owned Coopers launched their [BrewArt system] (https://brewart.com/au/) several years ago to Australian and international markets.
-BrewArt - the world’s first fully automated internet connected home brewing machine - was proudly developed by Enabled.
+BrewArt was the world’s first fully automated internet connected home brewing machine; Enabled proudly developed all the digital components, including the app, the Internet of Things capability, and the online Magento store.
 [Read our case study here] (https://enabled.com.au/casestudy-Coopers).

 <div style="margin-left:auto;margin-right:auto;max-width:600px;width:100%;">
 	<img src="{{site.baseurl}}/images/img_lg_homebrew.png" alt="LG homebrew">